Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 ### DEF CON

-On July 30th 2017, it was noted in the '[Transparency Report](https://archive.fo/Eo5Mi#selection-547.0-551.231)' for **DEF CON 25** that Appelbaum had been banned from the conference.
+On July 30th 2017, the '[Transparency Report](https://archive.fo/Eo5Mi#selection-547.0-551.231)' for **DEF CON 25** noted that Appelbaum was banned from the conference.

 ### The Intercept